qpham031/qpham031/README.md

 ### And I'm..

-🇻🇳 Fluent in Vietnamese and English<br>
+🇻🇳 Fluent in Vietnamese and English
-🎓 Studying Computer Science & Engineering at UC Merced<br>
+🎓 Studying Computer Science & Engineering at UC Merced
-🦀 Rust enthusiast — always up for coding challenges<br>
+🦀 Rust enthusiast — always up for coding challenges
-💻 Passionate about building reliable and efficient software<br>
+💻 Passionate about building reliable and efficient software
-🚀 Aspiring Software Developer, excited to learn and grow<br>
+🚀 Aspiring Software Developer, excited to learn and grow
-🌟 Interested in concurrency and performance optimization<br>
+🌟 Interested in concurrency and performance optimization
 💬 Let's connect — I love talking code and new ideas!

 ---